AdaProp: Learning Adaptive Propagation for Graph Neural Network based Knowledge Graph Reasoning: Experiments

-\textbf{Results.} The comparison of AdaProp with the transductive reasoning methods is in Tab.\ref{tab:transd}.
-First, The GNN-based methods generally perform better than the non-GNN based ones by capturing both the semantic and structural information in KGs.
-Second, the progressive propagating methods, i.e., RED-GNN and NBFNet, perform better than the full propagation method CompGCN since the target answer entity can be easier distinguished from the other candidates in the progressive propagation steps.
-Besides, CompGCN will run out-of-memory on the larger data NELL-995 as it propagates among the full KG.
-In comparison, AdaProp achieves leading performance in WN18RR and NELL-995, and it is the runner up in FB15k237.
-The hyper-parameter configurations are provided in Appendix~\ref{app:HP}, showing that AdaProp learns deeper propagation path than the other GNN-based reasoning methods.
+\textbf{Results.} The comparison of AdaProp with the transductive reasoning methods is in Table~\ref{tab:transd}.
+First, The GNN-based methods generally perform better than the non-GNN based ones by capturing both the structural and semantic information in KGs.
+Second, the progressive propagating methods, i.e., NBFNet and RED-GNN, perform better than the full propagation method CompGCN, especially on larger KGs, like {\sf WN18RR}, {\sf FB15k237}, {\sf NELL-995} and {\sf YAGO3-10}.
+In comparison, AdaProp achieves leading performance on {\sf WN18RR}, {\sf NELL-995} and {\sf YAGO3-10} over all the baselines and slightly outperforms NBFNet on {\sf FB15k237}.
+Besides, AdaProp also works well with competitive performances on smaller KGs {\sf Family} and {\sf UMLS}.
+To further investigate the superiority of propagation path learned by AdaProp, we analyze the properties in the following content.

+\textbf{Property of propagation path.} To quantitatively analyze the property of propagation path, we introduce the following metric, i.e., the ratio of target over entities (\texttt{ToE}), to indicates the property of { $\widehat{\mathcal G}^L_{e_q,r_q}$} with propagation steps $L$: